montagestudio/firefly/README.md

                 Created with http://www.asciiflow.com/

-Firefly consists of four machines managed by Vagrant: Load Balancer (frontend entrypoint), Web Server (the filament application itself), Login, and Project.
-The # of machines is scalable, as defined by `.env` files: a local environment has one of each machine, staging has two login and project servers, production has four.
+Firefly consists of four services in a Docker swarm: Load Balancer (frontend entrypoint), Web Server (the filament application itself), Login, and Project.

-The Project machine is just a host for Docker containers.
+The Project Docker is just a host for Docker containers.
 Actual user projects are stored in these containers.
-These are where we perform git checkouts and npm installs, server the app for the live preview, and use other backend tools like glTF conversion.
+These are where we perform git checkouts and npm installs, serve the app for the live preview, and use other backend tools like glTF conversion.
 Each Docker container contains exactly one user project.

 ## Local Development